sealvault/sealvault/website/src/blog/posts/web3-vision.md

 ## Wallets

 Wallets are the local key and transaction management solution in the blockchain world.
-They generate keys from seed phrases and assume a few keys per user.
+They generate keys from seed phrases and assume few keys per user.
 Seed phrases have double purpose: they provide both backup and portability.

 Seed phrases have three major disadvantages: